danieldreke/digitalnotes/Berlin/new_flat.md

 ## Berlin Flat Manifestation
 - flat for unlimited duration
-- moving in end of June 2020, latest end of July 2020
+- moving in end of July 2020
 - close to nature / green surrounding
 - silence for sleep and meditation
 - good internet